 Meanwhile, Rivers Finance Group is a London-based asset leasing and corporate loans business, also ranking in the FT1000 fastest growing businesses for four consecutive years from 2017 to 2020.
 They established an initial £6 million programme with us in January 2016, and thanks to growing demand they have continued to fundraise with LGB with multiple rounds since, and the programme has increased to a £40 million limit.
 In many instances, investors have elected to reinvest with the company as a result of its progress.
 This year, the company celebrated the 10 year anniversary of its collaboration with LGB.

-LGB Capital Markets Director, Fergus Randall, said: “Investors often ask us whether the non-bank lending market is saturated, given the increased number of entrants over the last 15 years.
+LGB Capital Markets Director, Fergus Rendall, said: “Investors often ask us whether the non-bank lending market is saturated, given the increased number of entrants over the last 15 years.
 However, it is worth noting that pre 2008 the large high-street banks did the vast majority of SME lending, leaving less opportunity for new players.
 Since then, a combination of new regulations, and a lack of appetite amongst traditional banks has created a prime market for new businesses to emerge and serve an area of the market with good credit standing where there was high demand.
 As such, many non-bank lenders are simply lending to businesses that were previously serviced by traditional banks that have now retrenched.
 This should give investors’ confidence that there are ongoing opportunities in this space for all involved.
 Yes, for those borrowing, these non-bank lenders can represent a slightly higher cost of capital, but they also provide an option to access funding that wasn’t previously available, fuelling enterprise and allowing smaller businesses to thrive.
 The sector is also now reaching a level of maturity that further galvanises its success, with the first wave of non-bank lenders becoming acquisition targets for bigger banks.
 Notably, Allica acquired the bridging lender Tuscan Capital this year.”

 LGB is in a unique position for introducing investors to potential opportunities in this burgeoning market, as well as to provide businesses with opportunities to raise capital.
 If you would like to find out more, you can explore our investment approach and our fundraising solutions, or contact us for further information.